Dhekiajuli: Assam Violence in December 2014

 In December 2014, a series of attacks by militants resulted in deaths of more than 75 people in Assam.
 The attacks took place in Chirang, Sonitpur and Kokrajhar districts on 23 December 2014.
 They have been attributed to the Songbijit faction of National Democratic Front of Bodoland, also known as NDFB(S).

 The tribal people are mostly work in tea plantations.
 Some of them are the descendants of labourers brought to Assam by the British colonial rulers, while others are relatively recent migrants from other parts of India.
 The NDFB claims to represent the Bodo people, who are native to Assam.
 It has fought a secessionist war with the government for the establishment of a sovereign Bodoland.
 Although a number of NDFB militants had agreed to ceasefire and peace talks in the 2000s, the NDFB(S) faction led by I. K. Songbijit has refused to give up their militancy.

 In May, the government had attributed a similar attack on Muslim migrants to NDFB(S).
 The December attacks, described as one of the worst massacres in the history of North-East India, led to widespread protests by tribal people.
 The protests turned violent leading to three more deaths in the hands of the police.
 The tribal people also killed fourteen Bodos in retaliation.
-On 26 December, the Government of India declared the launch of Operation All Out to eliminate the Bodo militants and deployed as many as 9,000 soldiers of the Indian Army and the Central Reserve Police Force.
+On 26 December, the Government of India declared the launch of Operation All Out to eliminate the Bodo militants and deployed as many as 9,000 soldiers of the Indian Army and the CRPF.